araspitzu/btc-hotspot/BUILD.md

 server (eclair) to test the payment process, if in doubt feel free to contact the repo owner for help or to use the project's test instance. :warning:

+:warning: To build the project you will need bitcoin-lib_2.12, since the official version from ACINQ [https://github.com/ACINQ/bitcoin-lib] does not yet support scala 2.12 you will need to clone and build my fork at [https://github.com/araspitzu/bitcoin-lib], to install the library in your local system run `mvn install` in the bitcoin-lib directory. :warning:

 ## Overview
 This is captive portal system accepting bitcoin payments over the lightning network protocol and it's designed to run on a home server like the raspberry-pi.
 The app is written in Scala and uses eclair as payment gateway, clients connected to the hotspot